Lonely Christmas (Crayon Pop song): Performances

 Crayon Pop's comeback stage for "Lonely Christmas" was on Mnet's M!
 Countdown on December 5, 2013, and promotion continued through the end of the month.
-Despite being a Christmas song, it was one of the songs performed by Crayon Pop as the opening act of Lady Gaga's ArtRave: The Artpop Ball.
+Despite being a Christmas song, it was one of the songs performed by Crayon Pop as the opening act for Lady Gaga's ArtRave: The Artpop Ball.

 Music video

 The music video for "Lonely Christmas" was released on December 1.
 In this video, Crayon Pop wore outfits that resembled wrapped Christmas gifts, along with the helmets from "Bar Bar Bar", which were decorated with rhinestones and gold stars.
 The costumes were designed by Gu Donghyun on the OnStyle show, Fashion Killa.
 In other scenes of the video, Crayon Pop wore green tracksuits.
 The song's choreography featured a shaky leg dance called the "dog's leg dance".
 As of October 2014, the music video has more than six million views on YouTube.